 VCF East is for everyone!
 Computer geeks, families/children, students, collectors, IT professionals, curious onlookers…

-Classes — Technical courses dominate the first day of VCF East.
-Click through to see the schedule.
+Classes: Technical courses (and a movie!) dominate the first day of VCF East.

-Consignment — Vintage Computer Festivals are not flea/swap events, however we do offer a consignment room.
-Complete a system form and we’ll try our best to sell your on-topic items.
+Consignment: Vintage Computer Festivals are not flea/swap events, however we do offer a consignment room.
+Complete a form and we’ll try our best to sell your on-topic items.
 Our fee is 15% of final sales.

-Food — Where they are computer nerds, there must be food!
+Food: Where there are computer nerds, there must be food!
 Items such as bagels, muffins, coffee, sandwiches, snacks, soft drinks, etc. will be available.
 Proceeds will benefit the InfoAge Science Center.

-VCF East Dinner — There is a VIP dinner Saturday night.
+VCF East Dinner: There is a VIP dinner Saturday night.
 Exhibitors, volunteers, and speakers will have first access to tickets.
-We anticipate that a couple of dozen tickets will also be available to the public.
-An announcement about this will be made Saturday afternoon at the show.
+We anticipate extra tickets being available to the public.
+An announcement will be made Saturday afternoon at the show.